UNDERGRADUATE

 • Organisational Structures

-• The Planning Process: Strategic Planning, Programming & Budgeting
+• The Planning Process: Strategic Planning, Programming and Budgeting

 • Venue and Facility Management